-Leaders: Ian Miller, Coastal Hazards Specialist, WA Sea Grant, Port Angeles
+Leaders: Ian Miller, Coastal Hazards Specialist, Washington Sea Grant, Port Angeles

 Keith Denton, Fisheries Specialist and Consultant, Sequim